ploomber/ploomber/doc/api/spec.rst

 This section describes how to specify pipelines using a ``pipeline.yaml``.

 **Note:** This document assumes you are already familiar with Ploomber's core concepts (DAG, product, task, and upstream).
-If you're not, check out the this guide: :doc:`../get-started/basic-concepts`.
+If you're not, check out this
+guide: :doc:`../get-started/basic-concepts`.

 **Note:** The `projects repository <https://github.com/ploomber/projects>`_ contains several ``pipeline.yaml`` examples.